 At Scottish Hockey we want children and young people to stay safe and have fun while taking part in hockey.
 Everyone involved in hockey has a duty to safeguard the welfare of all children in their care.

 Scottish Hockey has a commitment to promote safe practice and to protect children from harm, abuse and exploitation.
 This duty extends to the prevention of physical, sexual or emotional abuse of any child and shall be applied regardless of the child’s gender, race, religion, sexuality or disability.

-You can find out more about our child protection policy which in contained in our Ethics Manual or our Code of Conduct for the Protection of Children in Sport or take a note of the relevant contacts below should you need them.
+You can find out more about our child protection policy in our Ethics Manual or contact the relevant contacts below.

 For general help and advice you can contact Safeguarding in Sport